Kseniia-FS/gallery-for-shop/README.md

-Slide for web site using vanila JS
+Slider, example of ala-trello, and one more slider for web site using vanila JS